eviltester/talotics-videos/ffmpeg-video-repurposing/script.md

 ffmpeg -i instaoutout.mp4 -vf "subtitles=captions.ass:force_style='OutlineColour=&H80000000,BorderStyle=4,Outline=1,Shadow=0,MarginV=90'" instagram-subs.mp4
 ~~~~~~~~

-I want to create 3 new videos from my original, and I've watched the video so I know I want sections from:
+I want to create 3 new videos from my original, I want to create 3 new videos from my original, and I've watched the video so I know I want sections from a point in the video for a specific length of time in seconds.

+I've watched the video so I know I want sections from:

-• from 01:05 for 52 seconds
+* from 01:05 for 52 seconds
-• from 02:00 for 33 seconds
+* from 02:00 for 33 seconds
-• from 03:10 for 51 seconds
+* from 03:10 for 51 seconds

 I can use ffmpeg to create those sections.